danosb/psi_influence/quantum_api/README.md

 There are two files in this folder:

-* **main2.py** - There are two different sets of numbers obtained from the quantum API here; 1) Those obtained a head of time and the results are observed.
+In **main2.py** there are two different sets of numbers obtained from the quantum API here; 1) Those obtained a head of time and the results are observed.
 2) Those obtained in real-time during a trial.
 The idea here is to enable replication of Helmut Schmidt's successful experiment in which he concluded that both real-time and unobserved results could still be influenced, while observed results could not.

 A series of images is shown to the user in sequence during the experiment.
 The image instructs the user to try to influence the numbers to do one of three things:
   1. Influence the results to have more positive numbers